Pierre Mulele: Simba rebellion

 In January 1964, a new conflict broke out as Congolese rebels calling themselves "Simba" (Swahili for "lion") rebelled against the government.
 They were led by Mulele, Gaston Soumialot and Christophe Gbenye, former members of Antoine Gizenga's Parti Solidaire Africain (PSA).

 During the Simba rebellion, Mulele, who had previously undergone training in the Eastern Bloc as well as China, led a Maoist faction in the Kwilu Province.
 This came to be known as the Kwilu rebellion.
 Mulele was an avowed Maoist, and for this reason his insurgency was supported by communist China.
 By the end of April 1964, Mulele's rebellion had been rendered somewhat less dangerous by the government.
 The Soviet Union, with an embassy in the national capital of Leopoldville, did not support Mulele's Kwilu revolt and had no part in its preparation: lack of support from the Soviets was in the first place responsible for Mulele turning to China as his patron.

 Nonetheless, by August the Simba insurgents had captured Stanleyville and set up a rebel government there.
 However, the Congolese central government requested foreign intervention, and the troops fighting under the command of Soumialot and Gbenye were routed in November 1964, after intense drives by central government troops officered by foreign mercenaries.
 The landing of Belgian paratroopers in Stanleyville also proved instrumental in the rebels' defeat, as did key military assistance from the United States.
 On 24 November 1964, five United States Air Force C-130 transports dropped 350 Belgian paratroopers of the Paracommando Regiment onto the airfield at Stanleyville to rescue 2,000 European civilians being held hostage by the Simbas.
 This move made the United States very unpopular in Africa at the time.
 After the rebellion's defeat, Mulele fled into exile in Congo-Brazzaville.

-In 1968, then-President Joseph-Désiré Mobutu (later Mobutu Sese Seko) lured Mulele out of exile by promising him amnesty.
-Mulele returned to Congo-Kinshasa, believing he would be granted amnesty.
-Instead, he was publicly tortured and executed: his eyes were pulled from their sockets, his genitals were ripped off, and his limbs were amputated one by one, all while he was alive.
-What was left was dumped in the Congo River.